Narumi Takahashi: Partnership with Tran

 In April 2012, Takahashi dislocated her left shoulder while practicing a lift.
 After five or six recurrences, she decided to undergo surgery on October 30.
 As a result, the pair withdrew from their 2012–2013 Grand Prix events, the 2012 Cup of China and 2012 NHK Trophy.
 They said they would miss about four to six months.
 On December 18, 2012, the Japanese Skating Federation announced that the pair had ended their partnership.

 Partnership with Kihara

 The JSF said they hoped to find a new partner, with preference to skaters holding Japanese citizenship, by February 2013.
 On January 30, 2013, the JSF confirmed that Takahashi had teamed up with Ryuichi Kihara, until then a singles skater, and would be coached by Yuka Sato and Jason Dungjen.
 They trained in Bloomfield Hills, Michigan.
 They represented Japan together at the 2014 Olympics and placed 19th.
-They pair split in March 2015.
+The pair split in March 2015.

 Partnership with Zaboev

 On July 6, 2015, it was announced that Takahashi had teamed up with Russian pair skater Alexandr Zaboev and that Takahashi would continue to skate for Japan with him.
+The pair ultimately never competed together.

 Partnership with Shibata

-On May 18, 2016, it was announced that Takahashi had teamed up with retired single skater Ryo Shibata and that they would train in Chicago.
+On May 18, 2016, it was announced that Takahashi had teamed up with retired single skater Ryo Shibata and that they would train in Geneva, Illinois under Stefania Berton and Rockne Brubaker.

+As a team, Takahashi/Shibata won the bronze medal at the 2017 Asian Open Trophy and the silver medal at the 2017–18 Japan Championships.

+In March 2018, Takahashi announced her retirement from competitive figure skating due to the impact of several injuries she suffered throughout her career, including recurrent dislocation of her left shoulder joint and a right knee injury that required surgery.

+Post-competitive career

+Following her competitive career, Takahashi has helped coach Japanese pair teams, including Miyu Yunoki / Shoya Ichihashi and Haruna Murakami / Sumitada Moriguchi.
+She has also done figure skating commentary for Japanese television.

+In spring 2019, Takahashi joined Showa University's women's hockey team, the Blue Winds, and played for a season.

+In June 2021, it was announced that Takahashi had been elected as an executive board member of the Japanese Olympic Committee (JOC), becoming the youngest electee of the committee in history at the age of twenty-nine.

+Takahashi also appeared in a supporting role in the 2022 Japanese film, Gekkako.